madnest/madzipper/README.md

 # Note

-This is a very early stage package that aims to be become a successor of [chumper/zipper](https://github.com/Chumper/Zipper) package.
+This is a very early stage package that aims to become a successor of [chumper/zipper](https://github.com/Chumper/Zipper) package.
+It started as a fork because we needed Laravel 6.0 compatibility.
+I will try to make it compatible with Laravel 5.8 and up.

 # Zipper